nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **GP**: General Practitioner, a general physician who provides primary care (usually in a clinic)
 * **Taking History**: A medical term for recording a patient's symptoms, medical history, and other relevant information
 * **Differential Diagnosis**: A medical term for a possible alternative diagnosis for a patient's symptoms
-* **IC**: Short for NRIC (National Registration Identity Card), a unique identifier for Singapore citizens and permanent residents
+* **IC Number**: Short for NRIC (National Registration Identity Card) Number, a unique identifier for Singapore citizens and permanent residents

 --------------------------------------------------------------------------------------------------------------------